Regalijan/Virgil/README.md

 3. When Chocolatey finishes installing, open a PowerShell or Command Prompt window as administrator and run the following: `choco install visualstudio2019buildtools`
 4. Navigate into the repo folder and install the node modules: `npm i`
 5. To ensure the bot stays online, a process manager such as PM2 will be handy.
+6. To enable music, download <a href="https://ffmpeg.org/download.html">FFmpeg</a>.
-6. Create the file `config.json` and add the necessary credentials, see `sample-config.json` for reference.
+7. Create the file `config.json` and add the necessary credentials, see `sample-config.json` for reference.
-7. Start the bot: `npm start`
+8. Start the bot: `npm start`

 ### Linux